TareqMalkawi/DotProduct/README.md

-Multiple projects demonstrating the use of Dot Product in games development, such as; AI line of sight and how to prevent a car from rolling down a hill.
+Multiple projects demonstrating the use of Dot Product in game development, such as; AI line of sight and how to prevent a car from rolling down a hill.

 For more explanation about the dot product and how these projects were made in detail